C2PA Python example

 - OpenSSL: See OpenSSL for the source distribution or the list of unofficial binary distributions.
 Make sure you have a recent version.

-You must also have an AWS account and be able to get standard AWS access credentials so you can use KMS.
+If you wish to run this example with AWS, you must also have an AWS account and be able to get standard AWS access credentials so you can use KMS.
+To run this example entirely locally for development and testing, follow the steps in Using LocalStack to setup and run a mock AWS environment runing locally.

 NOTE: This app was developed and tested on macOS.
 It should also work on other operating systems, but on Windows you may have to take additional steps.